 Impart to us, then, the meaning of the words of Scripture and the light to understand it, with reverence for the doctrine and confidence in its truth.
 Grant that we may express what we believe.
 Through the prophets and apostles we know about you, the one God the Father, and the one Lord Jesus Christ.
 May we have the grace, in the face of heretics who deny you, to honor you as God, who is not alone, and to proclaim this as truth.

 This prayer is an excerpt from a sermon On the Trinity (Lib 1, 37-38: PL 10, 48-49) by Saint Hilary of Poitiers.
-It is used in the Roman Office of Readings for the feast (liturgical memorial) of St. Hilary of Poitiers on January 13.
+It appears in the Roman Office of Readings for the feast (liturgical memorial) of St. Hilary of Poitiers on January 13.

 Banner/featured image Praying Hands by Peter Paul Rubens.
 Public domain.